Master Your 10K: Structured Plans, Real‑Time Pacing, and the Power of Adaptive Coaching

 Why zones matter

-• Zone 1 (Easy) – below 65 % of maximal heart‑rate, improves recovery and fat utilisation.
+• Zone 1 (easy): below 65% of maximal heart rate, strengthens your recovery capacity and taps fat as fuel.

 Translating zones into a 10K plan

-When you know your personal zones, you can design a week that balances stress and recovery:
+Once you know your zones, you can structure each week to balance work and rest:

 DayFocusExample workout